 Jesus was baptized for another reason than washing sins.

-Speaking of Jesus’ baptism, we know He was not baptized for remission of sin as we are, because He was sinless (I Peter 2:22).
+He was not baptized for remission of sin as we are, because He was sinless (I Peter 2:22).
 Instead, the Bible says He was baptized to fulfill all righteousness (Matthew 3:15).
-It sounds like he was doing it in obedience.
+It sounds like he was doing it in obedience, just like I’m proposing we do.

-Another quick comment is that Paul was thankful he didn’t baptize many people.
-Since most of his life was spent reaching the lost you’d wonder why he said he wasn’t sent to baptize.
-It could have been others but there were times he was alone (though it was not the norm).
+Another quick comment is that Paul was thankful he didn’t baptize many people and even contrasted preaching the gospel (for salvation) as a separate roll from baptism.
+Since most of his life was spent reaching the lost and saving them, you’d wonder why he said he wasn’t sent to baptize if that was the point of salvation.
+It could have been others with him that did, but there were times he was alone (though it was not the norm).
 This is kind of an odd statement to make if baptism was the salvation.
 It’s not conclusive, but you’d at least expect an explanation as to why he said this if baptism and salvation went hand in hand.
+John 4:2 records that Jesus didn’t baptize either, though his disciples did.
+Matt 3:11 even makes a distinction that Jesus will NOT baptize with water but the Holy Spirit.
+These kind of statements would be so odd if salvation happened at baptism and would surely have an explanation.

 Dangerous extremes of salvation baptism